Pranayama can help lower down your sugar levels

 - It is also advisable to consult your physician who understands breathing exercises before continuing this particular asana.
 Patients suffering from high blood pressure and coronary heart disease should not practice kapalabhati without consulting a health care provider.

-- It is to be noted, that this asana should be practiced only on empty stomach.
+- It is to be noted, that this asana should be practised only on empty stomach.

 - If you feel dizzy or if you are unable to maintain a balanced rhythm or you experience any cramp in your stomach, stop immediately.